google/benchmark/docs/tools.md

 In the comparison section, the relative differences in both time and CPU time are displayed for each input size.

-When comparing benchmarks, `compare.py` uses statistical tests to determine whether the performance has significantly changed.
+When comparing benchmarks, `compare.py` uses statistical tests to determine whether there is a statistically-significant difference between the measurements being compared.
-This is communicated through color coding:
+The result of said the statistical test is additionally communicated through color coding:
 ```diff
 + Green:
 ```